jayoung/pamlWrapper/docs/coding_NOTES_JY.md

 ```
 cd ~/FH_fast_storage/paml_screen/pamlWrapperTestAlignments
 module load Singularity/3.5.3
-singularity shell --cleanenv /fh/fast/malik_h/grp/malik_lab_shared/singularityImages/paml_wrapper-v1.3.1.sif
+singularity shell --cleanenv /fh/fast/malik_h/grp/malik_lab_shared/singularityImages/paml_wrapper-v1.3.2.sif
 module purge
 ```

 To seeing which OS a container uses: `uname -a` works in a docker container, but in a singularity container it doesn't (well, it does, but it gives me the name of the host computer, not the container).
 Instead, from within a singularity container I can do `cat /etc/*-release`.
-In paml_wrapper-v1.3.1.sif this gives me:
+In paml_wrapper-v1.3.1.sif this gave me:
 ```
 DISTRIB_ID=Ubuntu
 DISTRIB_RELEASE=14.04